Sheriff Paul Penzone spoke at the Representative Town Hall meeting at the Civic Building, April 14.

 Laci Sass, an Anthem home-schooled seventh grader, is the winning artist of the anti-vandalism/grafitti poster as part of the Anthem Youth Advisory Council informational campaign.

 Learn what you can and cannot do in the open areas in and around Anthem.
 Enjoy the space, but also abide by the rules!

 Law and order and the future of the Phoenix Police Department were a few of the topics discussed at the Representative Town Hall held on Friday.

-The Maricopa County Department of Transportation (MCDOT) is scheduled to perform street maintenance on Anthem Way, Daisy Mountain Drive and Gavilan Peak Parkway, March 13-April 4.
+The Maricopa County Department of Transportation (MCDOT) is scheduled to perform street maintenance on Anthem Way, Daisy Mountain Drive and Gavilan Peak Parkway in March and April.

 Another section of Anthem medians and streetsides will receive granite treatment the week of Feb.
 20.